For a fabulous treat, add these delicious soft and chewy Pecan and Lime Sugar Cookies to your baking list!

 I love citrus desserts, and on most days, given the choice I will most readily choose a citrus dessert over a chocolate one.
-I find them to be uplifting and energizing.
 I also love adding nuts to sweets, and pecans, because of their inherent subtle sweetness, are an excellent choice for adding some crunchiness to baked goods.

 Pecan and Lime Sugar Cookies